 Cadonilimab has shown promising results in the first-line treatment of r/m CC in trials conducted in China.
-The effectiveness of cadonilimab in combination with standard chemotherapy, with or without bevacizumab, as a first-line treatment for r/m CC was evaluated in the phase II trial COMPASSION-13 [44].
+The effectiveness of using cadonilimab in combination with standard chemotherapy, either with or without bevacizumab, as a first-line treatment for r/m CC was evaluated in the phase II trial COMPASSION-13 (44).
 With an ORR of 92.3% in patients who received cadonilimab, chemotherapy, and bevacizumab, this trial showed encouraging findings.
-Another study reported an ORR of 71.4% with cadonilimab in PD-L1-negative patients, with an even higher response rate of 80% [45].
-In real-world settings, cadonilimab demonstrated an ORR of 43% and a disease control rate (DCR) of 77.4% [46].
-The phase III COMPASSION-16 trial further evaluated cadonilimab in combination with first-line chemotherapy, with or without bevacizumab, in patients with persistent, recurrent, or metastatic CC [47].
+Another study reported an ORR of 71.4% with cadonilimab in PD-L1-negative patients, showing an even higher response rate of 80% (45).
+In real-world settings, cadonilimab demonstrated an ORR of 43% and a disease control rate (DCR) of 77.4% (46).
+The COMPASSION-16, phase III trial further evaluated cadonilimab in combination with first-line chemotherapy, with or without bevacizumab, in patients with persistent, recurrent, or metastatic CC (47).
 The addition of cadonilimab significantly improved PFS and OS compared to the placebo group.
-Median PFS was 12.7 months in the cadonilimab group vs 8.1 months in the placebo group (HR 0.62; 95% CI, 0.49-0.80; P < 0.0001).
-Median OS was NR in the cadonilimab group (27.0 months to not estimable) compared to 22.8 months in the placebo group (HR 0.64; 95% CI, 0.48-0.86; P = 0.0011).
-Together, these data suggest that adding PD-1/CTLA-4 bispecific immunotherapy to first-line chemotherapy (\pm bevacizumab) can substantially improve outcomes, offering a potential new treatment option pending broader regulatory review.
+Median PFS was 12.7 months in the cadonilimab group versus 8.1 months in the placebo group (HR 0.62; 95% CI 0.49-0.80; p < 0.0001).
+Median OS was not reached in the cadonilimab group (27.0 months to not estimable) compared to 22.8 months in the placebo group (HR 0.64; 95% CI 0.48-0.86; p = 0.0011).
+Together, these data suggest that adding PD-1/CTLA-4 bispecific immunotherapy to first-line chemotherapy (± bevacizumab) can substantially improve outcomes, offering a potential new treatment option pending broader regulatory review.

-The role of immunotherapy for LACC
+The role of immunotherapy for locally advanced CC

-Over the last twenty years, the mainstay of care for LACC has been CCRT followed by brachytherapy.
-CCRT demonstrated a substantial five-year survival advantage of about 6% (HR 0.81, P < 001) when compared to radiotherapy alone, according to five major randomized trials that investigated the addition of chemotherapy to pelvic radiation.
-CRT also improved disease-free survival and reduced both local and distant recurrence [48-52].
-Despite these advances, recurrence rates remain high-about 40% of patients experience a recurrence of the disease within five years-and five-year OS remains around 65%-70% [53].
-Significant progress has been made in the treatment of LACC through techniques, such as image-guided radiation therapy (IGRT) and intensity-modulated radiation therapy (IMRT)/volumetric arc therapy (VMAT).
-These advances have potentially improved survival and reduced treatment-related morbidity, though without a significant impact on outcomes at the global level [54].
+Over the last twenty years, the mainstay of care for LACC has been concurrent chemoradiotherapy followed by brachytherapy.
+Concurrent chemoradiotherapy had a substantial 5-year survival advantage of about 6% (HR 0.81, p<001) when compared to radiotherapy alone, according to five major, randomized trials that investigated the addition of chemotherapy to pelvic radiation.
+Also, chemoradiotherapy enhanced disease-free survival and decreased both local and distant recurrence (48-52).
+Recurrence rates remain high, about 40% of patients experience a recurrence of the disease within five years, and 5-year OS remains around 65-70% (53).
+Using methods like image-guided radiation therapy (IGRT) and intensity-modulated radiation therapy (IMRT)/volumetric arc therapy (VMAT), significant progress has been made in the treatment of locally progressed CC.
+With these improvements, survival has potentially increased, and treatment-related morbidity has decreased, but without significant impact on outcomes on the global scene (54).